craftcms/docs/docs/2.x/plugins/element-actions.md

 Here’s what’s going on in this example:

-1. Our Element Action doesn’t have a <api:Craft\getTriggerHtml()> method, so instead of getting its own trigger in the toolbar, Craft simply gives it an option in the actions menu, labelled “Remove all ingredients” because that’s what <api:Craft\getName()> returned.
-It will show up below a horizontal rule in the option menu, because <api:Craft\isDestructive()> returned `true`.
+1. Our Element Action doesn’t have a `getTriggerHtml()` method, so instead of getting its own trigger in the toolbar, Craft simply gives it an option in the actions menu, labelled “Remove all ingredients” because that’s what `getName()` returned.
+It will show up below a horizontal rule in the option menu, because `isDestructive()` returned `true`.
 2. When the user clicks on the “Remove all ingredients” menu option, the browser will send off a request to the back end informing it to run that action.
-3. On the back end, when the action request comes in, Craft will instantiate a new CocktailRecipes_RemoveAllIngredientsElementAction object, and call its <api:Craft\performAction()> method, passing an <api:Craft\ElementCriteriaModel> to it that represents all of the selected elements.
+3. On the back end, when the action request comes in, Craft will instantiate a new CocktailRecipes_RemoveAllIngredientsElementAction object, and call its `performAction()` method, passing an <craft2:Craft\ElementCriteriaModel> to it that represents all of the selected elements.
 4. performAction() then loops through all of the selected elements, adding the selected ingredient to them, with the help of one of its service methods.
 It responds with either `true` or `false` depending on whether it was successful.
-5. The index page is notified of the action’s result, the elements are refreshed, and the message set by <api:Craft\setMessage()> is displayed to the user.
+5. The index page is notified of the action’s result, the elements are refreshed, and the message set by `setMessage()` is displayed to the user.

 ## Binding JavaScript to Element Action Triggers

 Craft provides a JavaScript class that makes it easy to bind JavaScript to your triggers.

-To get started, add this to your <api:Craft\getTriggerHtml()> method:
+To get started, add this to your `getTriggerHtml()` method:

 ```php
 public function getTriggerHtml()